Ankr-network/ankr-docs/docs/Earn/liquid-staking/ftm/stake-ftm.md

 :::success

 Your aFTMb balance automatically increases by a small amount, daily, to reflect your Fantom Staking rewards.
-You can now use your aMATICb reward-earning tokens to earn additional layers of rewards on other DeFi platforms listed in [**DeFi**](https://ankr.com/earn/defi/) under the aFTMb section.
+You can now use your aFTMb reward-earning tokens to earn additional layers of rewards on other DeFi platforms listed in [**DeFi**](https://ankr.com/earn/defi/) under the aFTMb section.

 ### If you don't see your aFTMb balance